 “Working with these children can be a challenge.
 But thinking of the boys who have come from here and are now excelling in formal schools pushes me to do more,” says Richard Kafeero, the founder of Give Children a Better Life Uganda.

 Today, the turnout is good, he says.
 There are 42 children in the class.
-Kafeero gathers the street children in the hall every Tuesday and Sunday for lessons.
+Kafeero gathers the children in the hall every Tuesday and Sunday for lessons.
 Some children are as old as 18, others as young as 4, and they all learn primary school basics together in one classroom.

 For the children who are most willing to learn, Kafeero’s organization can facilitate formal education.
 But money is tight and space is limited.
 For the majority of the children, the lessons at the community hall are the most education they’ll receive in their childhoods.

 Poverty, conflict and the HIV pandemic have pushed thousands of children into the streets of Kampala and other cities in Uganda.
 The children lack most basic needs, including education.
-Some street children are placed in government rehabilitation centers, but learning rarely takes place there.
+Some are placed in government rehabilitation centers, but learning rarely takes place there.
 Kafeero offers informal classes to such children to improve their literacy.

 Patricia Lindrio, GPJ Uganda